-For this week's News Brief, KDNK's Amy Hadden Marsh speaks with Ryan Hoffman, new editor of the Rifle Citizen Telegram about his visions for the paper and local issues.
+For this week's News Brief, KDNK's Amy Hadden Marsh talks to Ryan Hoffman, editor of the Rifle Citizen Telegram, for an update on local air quality studies.